This symposium is funded by Ragnar Söderbergs stiftelse.

 Introduction

-The world of ESG – Environmental, Social, and Governance – is at a crossroads.
-Recent years have seen a marked shift in the political and regulatory landscape, with the United States stepping back from its previous support for ESG policies and the European Union adopting a more measured approach, as exemplified by the evolving implementation of the CSRD and CSDDD.
-These developments raise critical questions about the future of sustainability in business, particularly for family-owned companies, which often operate under a distinctive set of values and governance structures.
+Geopolitical Context The world of ESG – Environmental, Social, and Governance – is at a crossroads.
+In recent years, the political and legal landscape around responsible business has been changing.
+In the United States, support for ESG ideas has weakened, while the European Union is moving forward more carefully, especially with new rules like the CSRD and CSDDD.
+These changes raise important questions about what the future holds for businesses trying to act responsibly—especially family-owned companies, which often follow their own set of values and ways of working.

 Purpose of the Conference